-As the halfway point between New Zealand's two largest cities, you can drive inland from almost anywhere in the North island and you’ll end up in the Ruapehu region.
-At the southern end of Lake Taupō and in the heart of New Zealand’s North Island, the Ruapehu region is halfway between Auckland and Wellington just a 4 hour drive from either city.
+As the halfway point between New Zealand's two largest cities, you can drive inland from almost anywhere in the North island and you’ll end up in Ruapehu.
+At the southern end of Lake Taupō and in the heart of New Zealand’s North Island, Ruapehu is halfway between Auckland and Wellington just a 4 hour drive from either city.

 Easily accessible by car, bus or train and a short 1.5 - 2 hour drive from the domestic airports of Taupō, Whanganui and Palmerston North.